minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 * If user is on a home Wifi network, any housemates can monitor the network traffic.

-This document describes how to mitigate network traffic analysis by systematically sending ‘decoy’ traffic that is indistinguishable from real TEK uploads.

 # TEK upload sequence